zeek/spicy-wireshark/README.md

 ...
 ```

 That means we can now use the new dissector in Wireshark.
-Giving it
+Using the
-the example packet trace in `tests/Traces/`, yields the screenshot at
+example packet trace in `tests/Traces/`, yields the screenshot at the
-the top of this page.
+top of this page.
 In `tshark`, it looks like this:

 ```console
 tshark -r tests/Traces/echo.pcap -O spicy_Echo